User Tools

 There are two basic types of stairs, the return-type and scissor-type stairs.
 Return-type stairs entry and exit is made from roughly the same location on each floor.
 While scissor-type stairs consist of two separate sets of stairs, which cross each other within a common shaft.
 In this type of stair arrangement, the stair access point for each set of stairs in the shaft is at opposite locations on adjacent floors.
 Some scissor type stair arrangements will only service alternate floors with each set of stairs in the same stair shaft.

 Split bank elevators are elevators where separate shafts serve differing levels of the building.
-One Government Center has these.
-They have two banks of elevators.
-One services floors 3 through 13 and a separate bank services floors 14 through 22.
+One Government Center has this type of system.
+One services floors 3 through 13 and a separate bank services floor 14 through 22.
 The section from the ground floor to the 14th floor for that bank is called a blind hoist way.
-In these situations, for fires above the 16th floor, it would take some Recon to assure the safety of their use, but the bank that services floors 3-13 could be used to the 13th floor and then walk the rest of the way up to staging and the fire floor.
+For example, a fire above the 16th floor would require Recon to assure the safety of its use; however, the bank that services floors 3-13 could be used to the 13th floor and then firefighters could walk the rest of the way up to staging and the fire floor.”

 Command Posts

-Locating the command post in the lobby has advantages such as immediate access to security, management personnel, information and the Lobby function.
-Radio traffic will be minimized with this situation allowing the IC to concentrate communicating with FOB Command.
+Locating the command post in the lobby has advantages such as immediate access to security, management personnel, information, and the Lobby function.
+Radio traffic will be minimized with this location allowing the IC to focus communication with FOB Command.
 This is best in a smaller incident.
-But if it is a larger incident with crowds of staged and working firefighters and evacuees, communication will be made difficult due to the noise and tumult, making an interior CP a much less beneficial choice.
-The lobby is also a poor choice when fire or products of combustion threaten the location.
+A larger incident with crowds of staged firefighters and evacuees, communication will be made difficult due to the noise and tumult, making an interior command post a much less beneficial choice.

-Newer High Rise buildings are sometimes equipped with a Command Center, which is usually near the lobby.
-This is often the ideal CP location, as these centers often provide excellent communications, video feeds and the needed work space for command activities.
+Newer High-rise buildings are sometimes equipped with a Command Center, which is usually near the lobby.
+This is often the ideal command post location, as these centers often provide excellent communications, video feeds, and the needed work space for command activities

 Evacuation

-Success in clearing a building in an emergency can be characterized in two quantities: the time people need to evacuate and the time available to them to do so.
-Depending on the time of day and if it’s a commercial or residential High Rise, evacuation could be a simple task to a downright complex and challenging situation.
-As soon as possible we must begin the process of evaluating the needs for controlling evacuation.
+Success in clearing a building in an emergency can be expressed in two variables: the amount of time needed to evacuate and the time available to them to do so.
+Depending on the time of day and if the structure is a commercial or residential High-rise, evacuation could vary from a simple task to a complex and challenging situation.
+As soon as possible the IC must begin evaluating the needs for accomplishing evacuation.

 Any attempt to totally evacuate one of these buildings would severely and negatively affect fire suppression operations.

-• Next, search and evacuation of the two floors above the fire and then two floors below will also be required.
+• Search and evacuate the two floors above the fire and then two floors below.

 • It is understood these actions can only be accomplished as the resources of firefighter’s available permit.

-• An evacuee staging area safely away from the incident needs to be figured out.
+• An evacuee staging area safely away from the incident must be established.

 • Occupants should be monitored and directed by TPD.